 Improve on what?

 In cycling, you can improve in several areas.
 Improving your sprint or short intensive efforts is very different from improving the ability to ride long or several days in a row.
 In general, the FTP, or the power that you (theoretically) can sustain for a maximum of one hour, is seen as a reference of your performance level.
 Improving your FTP is also an excellent goal for most recreational cyclists to sustain longer efforts (such as climbs), and also recover more quickly from such efforts.
 The FTP can be measured with an exercise test or (slightly less accurately) with a 20-minute, DIY field test: you go full throttle for 20 minutes like you would in a time trial that lasts for 20 minutes.
 95% of the average power delivered over these 20 minutes is generally used as a reliable measure of your FTP.

 How good are pros?

 For a good comparison between individuals we divide the FTP by body weight.
 This way we get the power per kilogram at the FTP and eliminate the absolute power difference between heavy and light cyclists.
 So if you can lose a few pounds plus you manage to get your FTP up then the wattage per kilogram on the FTP can be a double winner.
 A Tour de France pro has an FTP between 5.5 W/kg and 6.5 W/kg (the highest number for the GC contenders).
 An untrained person usually sees scores between 1.5 to 2 W/kg (men) and 1.3 to 1.7 W/kg (women).

 Although the maximum power produced at very short intensive efforts such as sprinting falls with age, a cyclist should be able to continue to improve the FTP until the age of 40 to 45.
 Here we assume that someone is maximally trained.
-It is true that a forty year old may need more training than a 25 year old.
+It is true that if you get older may need more training than a younger cyclist.
 After the age of 45, the challenge is more not to deteriorate rather than still improve.
 In practice, however, we often see quite fit 50-year-olds who are much healthier and more vital than they were in their 30s.